 Launch of new NIHR Fellowships programme

 The NIHR has announced today some exciting new changes to its Fellowships Programme, which will take effect when it launches in October.
 The new programme will provide greater flexibility and expanded eligibility whilst retaining and maintaining its integrity as one of NIHR’s flagship programmes.
 Details of the new programme can be found on the NIHR website, alongside accompanying Frequently Asked Questions.
-We will also be hosting a webinar on 19 April at 11am which will provide information about the changes.

 Guidance on co-producing a research project